 Repossessed Collateral — Repossessed collateral, also referred to as other real estate owned (OREO), is comprised principally of commercial and residential real estate properties obtained in partial or total satisfaction of loan obligations, and is carried at the lower of cost or fair value.
 Collateral obtained in satisfaction of a loan is recorded at the estimated fair value less anticipated selling costs based upon the property's appraised value at the date of foreclosure, with any difference between the fair value of the property and the carrying value of the loan recorded as a charge-off.
 Subsequent declines in value are reported as adjustments to the carrying amount and are recorded in noninterest expense.
 Gains or losses resulting from the sale of collateral are recognized in noninterest expense at the date of sale.

-We also accept collateral, primarily as part of various transactions including derivative and security resale agreements.
+We also accept collateral, primarily as part of various transactions involving security resale agreements.
 Collateral accepted by us, including collateral that we can sell or repledge, is excluded from our Consolidated Balance Sheets.

-Mortgage Servicing Rights — Huntington recognizes the rights to service mortgage loans as separate assets, which are included in accrued income and other assets in the Consolidated Balance Sheets when purchased, or when servicing is contractually separated from the underlying mortgage loans by sale or securitization of the loans with servicing rights retained.
+Mortgage Servicing Rights — Huntington recognizes the rights to service mortgage loans as separate assets, which are included in accrued income and other assets in the Consolidated Balance Sheets, only when purchased or when servicing is contractually separated from the underlying mortgage loans by sale or securitization of the loans with servicing rights retained.

 For loan sales with servicing retained, a servicing asset is recorded at fair value for the right to service the loans sold.
 To determine the fair value of a MSR, Huntington uses an option adjusted spread cash flow analysis incorporating market implied forward interest rates to estimate the future direction of mortgage and market interest rates.
 The forward rates utilized are derived from the current yield curve for U.S. dollar interest rate swaps and are consistent with pricing of capital markets instruments.
 The current and projected mortgage interest rate influences the prepayment rate and, therefore, the timing and magnitude of the cash flows associated with the MSR.
+Expected mortgage loan prepayment assumptions are derived from a third party model.
+Management believes these prepayment assumptions are consistent with assumptions used by other market participants valuing similar MSRs.
+The servicing rights are recorded in accrued income and other assets in the Consolidated Balance Sheets.
 Servicing revenues on mortgage loans are included in mortgage banking income.